michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 **Time-of-day clocks**

-A *time-of-day clock* returns the *wall-clock time*: the current time and date according to some calendar, e.g. `clock_gettime(CLOCK_REALTIME)` on Linux which returns the number of seconds since the *epoch* midnight UTC on Jan 1, 1970, not countind leap seconds.
+A *time-of-day clock* returns the *wall-clock time*: the current time and date according to some calendar, e.g. `clock_gettime(CLOCK_REALTIME)` on Linux which returns the number of seconds since the *epoch* midnight UTC on Jan 1, 1970, not counting leap seconds.

 Time-of-day clocks are usually synchronized with NTP.
-If it gets too far ahead, it may be forcibly reset and appear to jump backwards in time.
+If it gets too far ahead, it may be forcibly reset and appear to jump backward in time.
 These jumps and the fact that they ignore leap seconds make time-of-day clocks unsuitable for measuring elapsed time.

 **Monotonic clocks**